14 Top-Rated Things to Do in Ojai, CA

-Even though you feel like you're deep in the wilderness, restrooms are available near the trailhead.
+When it comes to outdoor activities in Ojai, this is one of the most rewarding adventures.
+And even though you feel like you're deep in the wilderness, restrooms are available near the trailhead.

 Other worthwhile hikes around Ojai include the Matilija Creek Trail, and the Piedra Blanca Formations trail in the Los Padres National Forest, as well as the Sespe River Trail to Willett Hot Springs and Pratt, Foothill, and Fox Canyon Trails Loop.

 If you love art, you'll love Ojai.
 Top on your list of places to visit for artistic inspiration is the delightful Beatrice Wood Center for the Arts (8585 Ojai Road) in a beautiful mountain setting about 10 minutes from downtown Ojai.

 You can tour this charismatic artist's home and studio, and admire her fascinating collection of modern and folk art from around the world, including ethnic jewelry and Wood's own contemporary ceramic creations.
 Her collection is just as quirky and lovable as the artist, author, and activist herself.
 The center is open Friday through Sunday for limited hours, and guided tours are available for a small fee.